-One of the most confusing topics when it comes to Medicare is what’s the difference between an HMO and PPO health care plan.
+One of the most confusing topics regarding Medicare is the difference between an HMO and a PPO health care plan.

 How Are HMO and PPO The Same?